Adding a table to a database

 Creating a table from imported data

 You can create a table from an imported CSV file.
-Fabricate uses the file to determine the table columns and data types.
+Fabricate uses the file to determine the table columns and data types, and to populate the table data.

 To add a table based on an imported CSV file: